siliconrhino/siliconrhino.io/app/_posts/2016-03-08-is-it-a-year-already.md

 headBackground: yellowBg
 topHeadingBg: subpage-topHeading yellow
 title: A year already?
-description: It feels like yesterday but we have been doing this for 12 months.
+description: It feels like yesterday but we have been doing this for 12 months..
 tags: ["startups", "silicon rhino"] categories : []
 imageUrl: 'http://www.siliconrhino.io/img/backgrounds/404.77e3.jpg'